-The purpose of this Request for Proposals is to solicit interest from qualified firms and/or individuals to provide inmate health care services for the Lackawanna County Prison.
+The purpose of this Request for Proposals is to solicit interest from qualified firms and/or individuals to provide comprehensive inmate health care services for the Lackawanna County Prison.
 A qualified firm and/or individual will be selected through a fair and open process.

-PROCEDURES FOR RESPONDING TO REQUEST FOR QUALIFICATIONS
+PROCEDURES FOR RESPONDING TO REQUEST FOR PROPOSAL

-Four (4) copies of the proposal must be provided.
-Qualifications must be submitted to Maria Elkins, Chief of Staff, 200 Adams Avenue, 6th Floor, Scranton, Pennsylvania 18503.
-Submissions must be submitted in a sealed envelope with the name of the firm or individual submitting the qualifications clearly marked on the outside of the envelope.
+Four (4) copies of the proposal are to be sealed and plainly marked with Project Name and RFP# 289-20-209 and contain all required documents including amendments.
+All proposals must be received by the Lackawanna County Chief of Staff 123 Wyoming Avenue, 6th Floor Lackawanna County Government Center at the Globe, Scranton, PA 18503, no later than 2:00PM prevailing time on August 20, 2020.
+All Proposals shall be sent by courier (FedEx, UPS etc).No hand delivered bids will be accepted.
+Reviews of the proposals may begin anytime after that date and time.
 The County assumes no responsibility for delays in any form of carrier, mail, or delivery service causing the submission to be received after the above referenced due date and time.
 Submission by fax, telephone or email is not permitted.